What Do Cats See When They Look at Humans? Surprising Facts

 Absolutely yes, cats can sense humans’ emotions and moods, such as anxiety, depression, sadness, and sickness, even though they can also detect people’s death.
 All this depends on the relationship between you and your feline friend.
 The stronger the bond, the more emotional sensitivity between humans and cats will develop.

 Just like we care about our cats and treat them affectionately, cats spend most time of their day analyzing us.
 Our wellness is related to their wellness.
-So, when they analyze changes in our emotions or mood, they change their behaviour and may support you according to the situation.
+So, when they analyze changes in our emotions or mood, they change their behavior and may support you according to the situation.

 Are Cats Capable of Detecting Sadness and Depression?